image

 Added to collection

-Debbie Tarsitano blue pansy flower faceted paperweight. by Debbie Tarsitano
+Debbie Tarsitano bee and flowers faceted paperweight. by Debbie Tarsitano

 Artist: Debbie Tarsitano